Empirical Game-Theoretic Analysis for Mean Field Games: Experimental Results

 \subsection{Multi-population Chasing}

-For MP-MFGs, we test the performance of iterative EGTA in a 3-population chasing problem \cite{perolat2021scaling}, which closely relates to the game Hens-Foxes-Snakes, where hens, snakes and foxes are chasing cyclically.
-The reward structure of this game is shown in table~\ref{tab:hsf}, denoted as $\mathit{R}$.
+For MP-MFGs, we test the performance of iterative EGTA in a 3-population chasing problem \citep{perolat2021scaling} and observe that iterative EGTA also exhibits faster convergence than FP in the 3-population MFG.
+We report the environment definition and our experimental results in Appendix~\ref{app: pred}.